 Put soap on your hands and rub-a-dub-dub!
 Rub your hands together for at least 20 seconds — that’s the “Happy Birthday” song twice through, in case you need a little help keeping track of time.

 Be sure to lather up between your fingers, on the back of your hands and fingers, and under and around your fingernails.
+Make sure you reach where your wrist connects to your hand, too.
 No germ left behind!

 3) Rinse Your Hands

 Turn the faucet back on and rinse all the soap off.
+Make sure you’re thorough here, too — all those crevices you rubbed soap into need to be rinsed off.
 Bye-bye, germs!

 4) Dry Your Hands